geomesa/geomesa.github.io/_posts/2014-06-04-geomesa-authorizations.md

 #### Installing the LDAP AuthorizationProvider in GeoServer

-In order to use the LdapAuthorizationsProvider, we need to install it as a service provider into GeoServer, where it will automatically be picked up by GeoMesa.
+In order to use the ``LdapAuthorizationsProvider``, we need to install it as a service provider into GeoServer, where it will automatically be picked up by GeoMesa.

-The tutorial code includes a service provider registry in the META-INF/services folder.
-By default, the provider class is specified as the EmptyAuthorizationsProvider.
+The tutorial code includes a service provider registry in the ``META-INF/services`` folder.
+By default, the provider class is specified as the ``EmptyAuthorizationsProvider``.

 <ol>
-<li>Ensure that you ldap configuration is correct by running the LdapAuthorizationsProviderTest, as
+<li>Ensure that your LDAP configuration is correct by running ``LdapAuthorizationsProviderTest``, as
 described above.</li>
-<li>Change the provider class in 'src/main/resources/META-INF/services/geomesa.core.security.AuthorizationsProvider'
+<li>Change the provider class in <code>src/main/resources/META-INF/services/geomesa.core.security.AuthorizationsProvider</code>
 to be <code>geomesa.tutorial.LdapAuthorizationsProvider</code></li>
-<li>Re-build the tutorial jar and install the <b>unshaded original</b> jar in GeoServer:
+<li>Rebuild the tutorial JAR and install the <b>unshaded original</b> jar in GeoServer:

 {% highlight bash %}
-mvn clean install
+$ mvn clean install
-cp ./target/original-geomesa-tutorial-authorizations-1.0-SNAPSHOT.jar \
+$ cp ./target/original-geomesa-tutorial-authorizations-1.0-SNAPSHOT.jar \
    /path/to/tomcat/webapps/geoserver/WEB-INF/lib/
 {% endhighlight %}

 <i>Note: we want to use the unshaded jar since all the required dependencies are already installed in GeoServer.</i>
 </li>
-<li>Re-start GeoServer (or start it if not running)</li>
+<li>Restart GeoServer (or start it if it is not running).</li>
 </ol>

 At this point you should have everything configured and in-place.